-On the topic of # and #, I often seen arguments that can be phrased as: "if someone you loved were lost, wouldn't you do everything you could to find them?"
+On the topic of #privacy and #surveillance, I often seen arguments that can be phrased as: "if someone you loved were lost, wouldn't you do everything you could to find them?"

 Of course I would.
 I have two young children.
 They mean more to me than anything, and that includes my principles.
 I can't imagine the desperation I would feel if they were lost, and I would do almost anything to find them.